 Hong Kong 1995:

-to pay the bills you work as a promo producer for Cartoon Network/Turner Classic Movies.
-At a wild party in a hair salon on a Sunday morning, a beautiful Japanese woman says you should meet Seki, because, “he’s a genius.”
+To pay the bills you work as a promo producer for Cartoon Network/Turner Classic Movies.
+At a wild party in a hair salon very early on a Sunday morning, a beautiful Japanese woman says you should meet Seki, because, “he’s a genius.”
+You:

 You show up at Seki’s.
 Your eyes immediately become glued to:

-- The wireframe mode of a lens displayed on his laptop
+b.
+The wireframe model of a lens displayed on the monitor on his desktop.

-- The postcards of rabbits on Seki's wall
+c.
+The postcards of rabbits on the wall

 The Handover of Hong Kong from Great Britain to China is over and you have become a freelancer.
 You get a job as a producer for CNN, a music program called Worldbeat.
 You go to Singapore to cover the WOMAD Festival, with the help of a fantastic assistant and a great cameraman.
 As you get back onto the plane to return to Hong Kong, you think: